lamaPLC: Max31865 RTD to Digital Converter - PT100/PT1000 Platine

 For example, the approximate resistances of a 4-wire PT100 RTD at 0 °C are as follows.
 (For a PT1000, the middle resistance would be about 1002Ω rather than 102Ω).

-The two ends of the PT100/PT1000 resistor must be connected to the RTD+ and RTD- terminals of the sensor module; in the example above, a resistance of 102 Ohms can be measured.
-The wire connections for the 3-wire or 4-wire configuration are connected to the F+ and F- terminals.
-These connections may differ by only a few Ohms from the resistance values of the respective side.
-That is, the resistance between F+ and RTD+ or F- and RTD- may only be a few Ohms.
+Connect the two ends of the PT100/PT1000 resistor to the RTD+ and RTD- terminals on the sensor module.
+For example, a resistance of 102 Ohms can be measured.
+In a 3-wire or 4-wire setup, the wire connections go to the F+ and F- terminals.
+These connections might differ from the resistance values of the respective sides by only a few Ohms, meaning the resistance between F+ and RTD+ or F- and RTD- may vary slightly, just a few Ohms.

 SPI Wiring

-Since this is a SPI-capable sensor, we can use either hardware or 'software' SPI.
+Since this is an SPI-capable sensor, we can use either hardware or software SPI.
 To ensure consistent wiring across all Arduinos, we'll start with 'software' SPI.
 The following pins should be used:

-- Connect the Vin to the power supply; 3.3V or 5V is fine.
-Use the same voltage that the microcontroller logic is based on.
+• Connect the Vin to the power supply; 3.3V or 5V is fine.
+Use the same voltage as the microcontroller's logic.
 For most Arduinos, that is 5V.

 To start reading sensor data, install the Adafruit MAX31865 library from the Arduino library manager.